Cleansing Your Skin Isn’t Just About Getting Rid Of Dirt

 Cleansing With Microbeads

-One of the most effective ways to clean your pores while you clean your skin is to use cleansers that contain polyethylene or jojoba microbeads.
+One of the most effective ways to clean your pores3 while you clean your skin is to use cleansers that contain polyethylene or jojoba microbeads.
 These microscopic scrubbers are small enough to fit into the opening of the pore and small enough that they are easily rinsed away with warm water.
 The beads used in skin care products are smooth enough that they don’t tear or irritate your skin.
 That’s something you don’t want to do, because irritating the skin stimulates it to protect itself by making more oil.

 Microbeads don’t just clean your pores.
 They also lift and separate tiny flakes of dead skin on the surface between your pores.
 This action poses a number of benefits for your skin.
 Gently peeling off dead skin reveals the living skin beneath it.
 Your natural skin tones are brighter and more vibrant.